 A tree consists of a centre core of wood known as heartwood; a thinner layer known as sapwood, which is located just beneath the bark.
 When timber is milled, up to 25% sapwood can be present within that timber, and since 75% of the effected piece is heartwood, it remains structurally sound, free from lyctus borer and is not considered necessary to treat.

 This borer is found in both hardwoods and softwoods but usually only those timbers that have been affected by moisture, wood rot or fungus.
-The holes resemble that of a 3-inch nail hole and are randomly spaced.
+The holes resemble that of a 3-inch size nail hole and are randomly spaced.
 The powder again is very fine but appears moist and may stick to the sides of the Borer tunnels.

 Exopest recommend improving subfloor ventilation by adding high air flow Aleta Vents and Solar powered Envirofans.
-Surface treatment using Boracol 200H or perigen 500 to existing timbers and replacing heavily damaged timbers can control and protect against future attack.
+Surface treatment using Boracol 200H or Perigen 500 to existing timbers and replacing heavily damaged timbers can control and protect against future attack.
 Call to find out more on 1800 686 299

-Occasionally reffered to as the Decay Weevil and similar to the Australiensis borer, it attacks both softwoods and hardwoods, but only if the timbers have been affected or conducive to decay by wood rotting fungus.
+Occasionally referred to as the Decay Weevil and similar to the Australiensis borer, it attacks both softwoods and hardwoods, but only if the timbers have been affected or conducive to decay by wood rotting fungus.
 The holes are roughly circular and are again spasmodically spaced.
 The frass or powder is much finer in texture and the particles are rounder than Anobium borer.
 Usually it will not spread to timbers that haven't been affected by moisture or fungal decay.
-Exopest recommends reducing moisture in effected areas by increasing subfloor ventilation through installing Aleta vents or solar powered ventilation fans, along with fixing pipes, improved soil drainage, lowering of soil levels and redirecting garden sprinklers and watering systems away from the edge of buildings.
+Exopest recommends reducing moisture in effected areas by increasing subfloor ventilation through installing Aleta vents or solar powered ventilation fans, along with fixing pipes, improved soil drainage, lowering external soil levels and redirecting garden sprinklers and watering systems away from the edge of buildings.
 New timbers can be treated with Boracol 200H (timber preservative) to help protect against further fungal attack.